greendpd/cardCounting/README.md

 # cardCounting

-8/29,
+8/29, 17:19
 Added dealer into the game.
 Adding chart moves to check on compliance.
-Still need to find a way to get chart move out to the controller.
+Added function documentation to gameSrvc
+Need to store data on chart compliance

 8/29, 14:53
 The controllers for managing the deck and game are complete.
 Now, views.

 8/29, 12:45
 added services to handle the logic